MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOMultiGeoExperience.md

 ```

 ## DESCRIPTION
-Use this cmdlet to .
+Use this cmdlet to set a get location into SPO mode.
+This upgrade action is not reversible.
+For more information see [Enabling SharePoint Multi-Geo in your satellite geo location](https://docs.microsoft.com/office365/enterprise/enabling-sp-multigeo-satellite-geolocation)

 ## EXAMPLES

 ### Example 1

 ```
+Set-SPOMultiGeoExperience
 ```

-This example .
+This example will upgrade your instance's multi-geo experience to include SharePoint Online Multi-Geo.
+This operation usually takes about an hour while we perform various publish backs in the service and re-stamp your tenant.

 ## PARAMETERS